Boston Green Card Lawyers

 - Make sure to submit evidence and supporting documentation that proves your relationship is a qualifying one

-It is important to note that if your family is approved to immigrate to the United States, you will have to be your family’s financial sponsor and complete Form I-864, Affidavit of support.
+It is important to note that if your family is approved to immigrate to the United States, you will have to be your family’s financial sponsor and complete Form I-864, Affidavit of Support.

-What Is The LIFE Act And How Can It Be Used To Obtain A Green Card?
+What Is the LIFE Act and How Can It Be Used to Obtain a Green Card?

 How Can Your Conditional Status Be Removed?

-If you have earned condition permanent resident status via marriage to a U.S. citizen or lawful permanent resident, or you were admitted to the U.S. as a citizen’s fiancé (and then got married), your conditional permanent resident status will be valid for 2 years and is unable to be renewed.
+If you have earned conditional permanent resident status via marriage to a U.S. citizen or lawful permanent resident, or you were admitted to the U.S. as a citizen’s fiancé (and then got married), your conditional permanent resident status will be valid for two years and is unable to be renewed.
 In this situation, you may be able to remove these conditions, or you can potentially lose your lawful status.

 To be eligible to remove conditions, you must meet the following requirements:

-- You are a widow or widower.
+- You are a widow or widower

-- The marriage was entered into good faith but resulted in a divorce.
+- The marriage was entered into good faith but resulted in a divorce

-- The marriage was entered into good faith, but you were abused or resulted in extreme hardship.
+- The marriage was entered into good faith, but you were abused or resulted in extreme hardship

 If you want to obtain a green card for yourself or a family member, you need an experienced Boston immigration lawyer on your side.
 When you work with Toland Law, LLC, we will guide you through each step of the process.
+Our lawyers will inspect every document that is needed and make sure there are no errors, ensuring that your application has the best chance of being approved in a timely manner.